-The Kilrenny and Anstruther Burgh Collection, registered Scottish Charity SCO 24532, is a voluntary organization which promotes the history of the East Neuk town of Anstruther.
+The Kilrenny and Anstruther Burgh Collection, registered Scottish Charity SCO 24532, is a voluntary organization which promotes the history of the former Royal Burghs of Anstruther Easter, Anstruther Wester and Kilrenny (which includes Cellardyke).

 Early Days – The nucleus of the Burgh Collection was formed by the AIA (Anstruther Improvement Association) from its Archive Collection, which in turn had its birth in the 1980 Triple Town Exhibition.
 This referred to the full official name of the Burgh, “The Royal Burgh of Kilrenny, Anstruther Easter & Anstruther Wester”.
 For this exhibition many photographs and archives of past celebrations, gatherings, societies and significant events were displayed and great public interest was aroused.
 At the end of the Exhibition it was felt that such a collection should be retained and enlarged.
 In 1981 committee member and local historian Dr Stephanie Stevenson appealed in the press for old photographs, letters and documents so that an Archive Collection could be established, with Dr Stevenson as Archivist.